Our top pick for

 Valuing Ideanomics stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Ideanomics's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-Ideanomics's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$14.8 million.
+Ideanomics's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $14.8 million.

 The EBITDA is a measure of a Ideanomics's overall financial performance and is widely used to measure a its profitability.